How to Build a Grounded Capability Model

 In Figure 1, level 1 business capabilities are categorized into 8 functional tiers.
 In a TOGAF® business architecture certification course, it is recommended that you stratify level 1 business capabilities into 3 tiers: 1- strategic, 2- core, and 3- supporting.
 In my experience, most business stakeholders are more comfortable grouping their level 1 capabilities by function.
 The number of functional tiers can vary a lot from one organization to another.

 It should also be noted that seven of the eight tiers in Figure 1 are almost identical from one industry to another.
-These seven common functional tiers are 1- client-driven, 2- marketing & sales, 3- strategy, 4- human resources, 5- finance and accounting, 6- enterprise support, and 7- governance and compliance.
+These seven common functional tiers are 1- client-driven, 2- marketing and sales, 3- strategy, 4- human resources, 5- finance and accounting, 6- enterprise support, and 7- governance and compliance.
 The level 1 capabilities grouped under the financial services tier are unique to the banking and financial services industry.
-It goes without saying that every client that has used and examined this framework made adjustments to reflect the reality of their own organization.
+It goes without saying that every client who has used and examined this framework made adjustments to reflect the reality of their own organization.
 In the financial services industry, other capability frameworks are available, including the Banking Industry Architecture Network (BIAN) business capability map[iv].
 Capability frameworks also exist for other industries[v].

 Why Focus on Capabilities?